Judges Chapter 7 Bible Study - Gideon and the Power of Weakness P2

 Judges 7:9-15 During that night the LORD said to Gideon, 'Get up, go down against the camp, because I am going to give it into your hands.
 If you are afraid to attack, go down to the camp with your servant Purah and listen to what they are saying.
 Afterward, you will be encouraged to attack the camp.' ...Gideon arrived just as a man was telling a friend his dream.
 'I had a dream,' he was saying.
 'A round loaf of barley bread came tumbling into the Midianite camp.
 It struck the tent with such force that the tent overturned and collapsed.'
 His friend responded, 'This can be nothing other than the sword of Gideon son of Joash, the Israelite.
 God has given the Midianites and the whole camp into his hands.'
 When Gideon heard the dream and its interpretation, he worshiped God.

 Gideon and his 300 fighters are preparing to attack the camp of 135,000 Midianites.
 You can imagine what they were thinking... now was not a good time to be walking by sight!
 But God is incredibly kind here.
 I like this little passage because it shows the loving-kindness of God in bringing encouragement when His people are placed in a position of utter weakness.
 I like it because I can vouch for the fact that He still does it!
 When we need it most God still strengthens our faith through a dream, a verse, a prophetic word or encouragement from a friend.
 In this instant it came through a dream and its interpretation is clear [5] ...
 God is going to give Israel victory!
-And look at Gideon's reaction - He worshipped God!
+And look at Gideon's reaction - He worshiped God!
 On the basis of that encouragement the deal was as good as done!
 He could walk forth in faith, even though in the natural the odds were truly against him.
 Hold on to the promises and encouragement God gives you in whatever form it takes.
 Because it is from God it is as tangible as experiencing the real thing!

 The Strange Weapons of our Warfare!